Environmental Resource Permits

 Rule changes for statewide stormwater requirements

 In 2020, the Florida Legislature passed Senate Bill 712, also known as the Clean Waterways Act, now Chapter 2020-150, Laws of Florida.
-This legislation carries a wide range of water-quality protection provisions aimed at minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements.
+This legislation carried a wide range of water-quality protection provisions aimed at minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements.
 Stormwater-related pollution represents one of the largest potential contributors of nutrients throughout the state.

 The Florida Department of Environmental Protection (FDEP) and water management districts (WMDs) initiated rulemaking as directed by section 5 of Chapter 2020-150, Laws of Florida, to update the stormwater design and operation regulations for environmental resource permitting.